rknightuk/robblewis.me-jekyll/_drafts/2015-11-02-third-party-apple-watch-bands.md

 ### Blue Sport Band (£5)

-After trying the leather cuff and seeing how cheap it felt, I was surprised to find that the sport band from the same seller felt pretty good.
+After trying the leather cuff and seeing how cheap it felt, I was surprised to find that the sport band from the same seller felt great.
 The design is identical in every way to the offical version and feels more or less the same when wearing it.
-The only noticeable difference between this one and the Apple version is that Apple's feels thicker and sturdier.
+The only noticeable difference between this one and the Apple version is that Apple's feels a little bit thicker and sturdier.
+It's just as comfy as Apple's and at £5, it's a bargain.

 ### Black Milanese (£20)

 Apple only makes the Milanese loop milanese loop in one colour, so for someone like me with the space grey watch, my only option for a milanese loop is third party.
+The band I ordered is confortable, but it *does* feel like it costs.
+There are some more expensive options available but I can't speak for how these compare to this one.
+The magnet is strong, the build quality of the band itself is reasonably good.
+If this was the only band I was going to wear, I might consider buying a more expensive one, or Apple's one but for smarter option to the sport bands, this is pretty good.